cocobeware83/coryneel/README.md

 # Cory Neel's Professional Portfolio

 Thanks for checking out my portfolio!
-I kknow it's hard to get to know someone simply by viewing an online profile, but through this page, I hope to lend a small amount of insight as to who I am.
+I know it's hard to get to know someone simply by viewing an online profile, but through this page, I hope to lend a small amount of insight as to who I am.

 ## Sections
 1. Navigation Links
-2. A little About Me
+2. A Little About Me
 3. Some Of My Work
 4. Contact Me
 5. Link To Profile